 - No feature of the Pruvit Compensation Plan constitutes a personal purchase requirement to become a Promoter, move up in rank, or otherwise fully participate in the Compensation Plan.
 No product purchase is required of anyone at any time to fully participate as a Promoter.

-4.2 Pruvit Account Renewals and Termination of the Promoter’s Pruvit Account Due to Nonpayment of the Annual Membership Renewal Fee.
+4.2 Pruvit Account Renewals and Downgrade of the Promoter’s Pruvit Account to a Customer Level Due to Nonpayment of the Annual Membership Renewal Fee

 4.3 Effect of Termination